 Rowena Zuercher '20

-Bluffton student’s calling for social justice brings her to Los Angeles
+calling for social justice leads to gap year in Los Angeles

 Having spent four summers working with students in lower-income schools in Canton, Ohio, Rowena Zuercher ‘20 went through high school witnessing the disparities in the communities that surrounded her.

 “Working during the summers really opened my eyes to a lot of systemic injustices that I was being confronted with for the first time,” she said.

 The more time the social work major from Apple Creek, Ohio, spent with the kids in Canton, the more she began to question the structures of inequality.

 “As I started questioning, I realized that I couldn’t find the answers in my small, predominately white community.”

 In her search for answers and with the desire to aid others, Zuercher took a gap year between high school graduation and her freshman year at Bluffton University.
 From September 2015 through this August she connected with a ministry through Mennonite Mission Network known as DOOR, which stands for Discovering Opportunities for Outreach and Reflection.
 The year-long service program operates in many major cities throughout the United States including Los Angeles.

 Through DOOR, Zuercher volunteered with People Assisting the Homeless (PATH).
 PATH is a family of agencies working together to end homelessness for individuals, families and communities throughout California.

 Zuercher’s role was to provide homeless individuals in L.A. access to housing, legal and health services as well as to meet their basic needs by handing out food, clothing vouchers and other necessities.
 “Our whole thing was that we meet people where they’re at.
 We go to them.
 So it was a really interesting experience to be on their terms.”